avsoto/avsoto/README.md

 ### 🌟 Highlights

-- 🔭 I’m currently working on the NTTDATA-BankingSystem project, which involves developing a banking platform using Java for the backend.
+- 🔭 I’m currently working on the NTTDATA-Transaction project, which involves developing a banking platform using Java for the backend.
 (This project was left by NTTDATA for the TECH GIRLS POWER program)
 - 🌱 I’m expanding my skills in Java.
-- 🤝 I’m looking to collaborate on Full Stack or BackEnd Development projects, where I can contribute my expertise in both frontend and backend technologies.
+- 🤝 I’m looking to collaborate on BackEnd Development projects, where I can contribute my expertise in backend technologies.

 ### 📚 Education

-- **Bachelor of Engineering in Software** | ISIL | Graduated 2021
+- **Web Developer Bootcamp** | Laboratoria | Graduated 2024
-- **Animation** | Toulouse Lautrec | 2022
 - **Philosophy** | 2023
+- **Bachelor of Engineering in Software** | ISIL | 2021

 ### 🏆 Certifications

+- **Guía completa JUnit y Mockito** | In progress
+- **Principios SOLID y clean code** | In progress
+- **Aprende a crear una API RESTful con Java y Spring Boot** | 2024
 - **Scrum & Agile | Aprende y Profundiza las Metodologías Ágiles** | 2024
 - **UML and Object-Oriented Design Foundations** | 2024
 - **Laboratoria Bootcamp** | Front-End Development | ProInnovate Scholarship | 2024